At a Glance

 ✨Tip Number 4

-We think you need these skills to ace Geo Environmental Engineer
+We think you need these skills to ace Geo-Environmental Engineer

 Some tips for your application 🫡

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors or typos.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
 A polished application reflects your attention to detail, which is crucial in engineering roles.

 How to prepare for a job interview at JP Engineering

-✨Know Your Technical Stuff
+✨Know Your Projects

-✨Showcase Your Report Writing Skills
+✨Showcase Your Technical Skills

 ✨Ask Insightful Questions